slhck/bufferer/README.md

-    -r --brightness <brightness>  change brightness during buffering, use values between -1.0 and 1.0 [default: 0.0] -l --blur <blur>              change blur during buffering, value specifies kernel size [default: 5] -c --black-frame              start with a black frame if there is buffering at position 0.0 --verbose                     show verbose output
+    -r --brightness <brightness>  change brightness during buffering, use values between -1.0 and 1.0 [default: 0.0] -l --blur <blur>              change blur during buffering, value specifies kernel size [default: 5] -c --black-frame              start with a black frame if there is buffering at position 0.0 --force-framerate             force output framerate to be the same as the input video file --verbose                     show verbose output
     --version                     show version